Lam Research (LRCX)

 Are you wondering whether to buy Lam Research or pass?
 We urge investors to not only consider the latest earnings results but also longer-term business quality and valuation as well.

-Lam Research’s P/E ratio based on the next 12 months is 26.7x.
-Looking at the semiconductor landscape right now, Lam Research trades at a pretty interesting price.
-If you trust the business and its direction, this is an ideal time to buy.
+Lam Research’s P/E ratio based on the next 12 months is 32.2x.
+Looking at the semiconductor landscape today, Lam Research’s fundamentals really stand out, and we like it at this price.